 3. Corral Kindness

 Colorado is home to dozens of equine rescue centers and sanctuaries, and virtually all of them welcome volunteers.
 Springfield’s Blue Rose Ranch rescues and rehabilitates unwanted horses — including ex-racehorses and neglected pets — and helps to find them forever homes.
 Mountain Valley Horse Ranch in McCoy is committed to rescuing, rehabilitating and re-homing abused, neglected, abandoned and unwanted horses.
-Edwards Foundation in Parker, horses with heart-wrenching pasts find love and room to roam.
+At Edwards Foundation in Parker, horses with heart-wrenching pasts find love and room to roam.
 Call in advance to match your skill set with a center’s needs.

 4. Creative Canter

 5. Move 'Em Out!

 Advanced riders can get a truly next-level equine experience with the Great American Horse Drive, which typically takes place late April to early May.
 A Colorado tradition for more than four decades, the drive gives participants the once-in-a-lifetime opportunity to move a herd from Sombrero Stables in Craig across 60 miles of breathtaking open range.